jpgsantos/Subcellular_workflow/Docs/Matlab.rst

 rapid iteration between different versions of a model.
 In this workflow we use one main script, "Run_main.m", that calls all the relevant functions to be used.
 To run the MATLAB\ |Reg| code the Subcellular Workflow repository should be added to the MATLAB\ |Reg| path.
-Running the script "Run_main.m" generates a prompt in the MATLAB\ |Reg| terminal, this requires user input to choose between the numbered options.
+Running the script "Run_main.m" generates prompts in the MATLAB\ |Reg| terminal window with a request to the user, to choose between a number of different options.
 These prompts allow the user to choose:

   - The model to use (from all the models that are in the "Matlab/model" folder).

-	| The first time you run a model you have to add the folder for a specific model from its home repository (e.g. copy the folder "Model_nair_2016" from its repository to "Matlab/model/" ).
+	| Note that the very first time you run a model you have to add the folder for that specific model from its home repository into the “Matlab/model” folder(e.g. copy the folder "Model_nair_2016" from its repository to "Matlab/model/" ).
 	| For implemented models so far go to the following links:

 	- `Fujita_2010 model <https://github.com/jpgsantos/Model_Fujita_2010/>`_